 Would you agree with me if I said most people don’t like banks?
 Would you also agree that the reason people don’t like banks is because of the poor way in which banks treat people, paying tiny amounts of interest on savings accounts and charging much greater interest on loans?
 Not to mention all the other abhorrent practices that came out of the banking royal commission.

 Please don’t help these companies to thrive.
 Please don’t take out personal loans and car loans.
 Please don’t pay interest on your credit card.
 And don’t forget that banks look like angels when compared to other lenders like pawnbrokers, payday lenders and store credit providers.
 Banking is an essential service and people have to have bank accounts.
 But that doesn’t mean you have to put up with excessive fees for your banking.

-If you don’t like the fees your bank is charging, and those fees can amount to hundreds of dollars a year, check out MoneySmart’s Switching Bank Accounts page.
-It shows the steps you need to take to change accounts smoothly.
+If you don’t like the fees your bank is charging, and those fees can amount to hundreds of dollars a year, check out Canstar’s Changing Bank Accounts in 5 Easy Steps page where it shows you how to change accounts smoothly.

 A mate of mine used to keep a shoe box that he would throw cheques from relatives and tax refunds into.
 This went on for some years – he moved house and pushed the box to the back of the cupboard (and to the back of his mind).
 One day he cracked it open and successfully cashed all of them.
 The unbanked bonus totaled six grand!
 He no longer has the old shoe box, but files important stuff in a cabinet.